todogroup/awesome-ospo/readme.md

 # awesome-oss-mgmt

-This list identifies packages and projects that have been built by TODO Group members or found helpful for managing open source project and offices.
+This list identifies packages and projects that have been built by TODO Group members or found helpful for managing open source projects and offices.

 ## Code Reviews